hannibalzhang/ssh-scp-doc/SSH and SCP.md

-# "How Can SSH+SCP Improve My Love Life?"
+# "How Can SSH+SCP Improve My Life Energy?"
 _A Guide Perpetrated by The Computer Science Major's Committee;_
 _Authored by Dan Barella_